 Description

-The Merle H. and Virginia Downs Boren Uni High Student Support Fund is an endowed fund established in 2000 as a result of their estate plansVirginia Downs Boren was a member of the Uni Class of 1931.
+The Merle H. and Virginia Downs Boren Uni High Student Support Fund is an endowed fund established in 2000 as a result of their estate plans.
+Virginia Downs Boren was a member of the Uni Class of 1931.
 Distribution of the monies is in the form of a scholarship, the Boren Scholarship.

 The Boren Scholarship provides financial assistance to students to further their education.
 The scholarship is to be awarded to a student based upon availability of funds, number of applicants, and program merits.
 Financial need is a consideration in the awarding of the Boren Scholarship.
 Students of parents who are currently employed by the University of Illinois or retired from the University of Illinois should first apply to the McNevin fund.